The Difference Between Ethics and Morals

 The difference between ethics and justice is even more stark.
 Sometimes, for a lawyer to work within the ethics in which they have vowed to uphold, they may not deliver justice.
 This can occur when a lawyer believes their client is guilty of the crime of which they are obliged to defend them.
 In this example, the difference between ethics and morals is clear, but in order to perform your duty as a defense lawyer you must defend your client despite your reservations.

 That said, ethics are generally not the law, and in most professions if you feel that you have a moral obligation to speak up about ethical or legal violations in the workplace, you should.
-Ethical issues in business arise all the time.
-In these situations, it’s up to you to speak out to your boss or another superior within your organization so to make them aware of the situation.
+In these situations, it’s up to you to speak out to your boss or another superior within your organization so as to make them aware of the situation.

 What is the Difference Between Ethics and Values?